opensearch-project/project-website/_community_members/zirui.md

 redirect_from: '/authors/zirui/'
 ---

-**Zirui Song** is a Machine Learning Engineer on the OpenSearch Project.
+**Zirui Song** is a machine learning engineer working on the OpenSearch Project.
 His current work focuses on search relevance modeling, system optimization, and integrating machine learning into modern search infrastructure.